 - (1) Surveyed.
 Prior to the commencement of work, all portions of existing systems that are directly affected by proposed plumbing work shall be surveyed by the licensed plumber to insure that the existing work is adequate to support the proposed work. - (2) Inspections of the Plumbing System.
-An Inspection is required for all plumbing work pursuant to 248 CMR 3.00.
-In addition, the following requirements shall be satisfied.

-(a) Inspection of Rough Plumbing.

-- 1. The piping of the plumbing, drainage, and venting systems shall be tested as part of the Inspection. - 2.
+An Inspection is required for all plumbing work pursuant to 248 CMR 3.00: General Provisions Governing the Conduct of Plumbing and Gas Fitting Work Performed in the Commonwealth.
+In addition, the requirements in 248 CMR 10.04(2)(a) and (b) shall be satisfied. - (a) Inspection of Rough Plumbing. - 1.
+The piping of the plumbing, drainage, and venting systems shall be tested as part of the Inspection. - 2.
 Upon proper notice of a request for an Inspection of the rough plumbing, the Inspector shall make the Inspection within two working days after receipt of such notice. - 3.
-The Inspector shall proceed with the Inspection only if the licensed plumber requesting the Inspection is on site, with a current edition of 248 CMR the Massachusetts Fuel Gas and Plumbing Code.

-4. Methods of Testing the Drainage and Vent System.
+The Inspector shall proceed with the Inspection only if the licensed plumber requesting the Inspection is on site, with a current edition of 248 CMR: Board of State Examiners of Plumbers and Gas Fitters. - 4 Methods of Testing the Drainage and Vent System. - a.

-- a.
 Water Test.
 A water test shall be applied to the drainage system either in its entirety or in sections.
 If applied to the entire system, all openings in the piping shall be tightly closed, except the highest opening and the system filled with water to point of overflow.
 If the system is tested in sections, each opening shall be tightly plugged, except the highest opening of the section under test, and each section shall be filled with water.
 When testing successive sections, at least the upper ten feet of the next preceding section shall be tested, so that no joint or pipe in the building (except the uppermost ten feet of the system) shall have been submitted to a test that utilizes less than a ten foot head of water.
-The water shall be kept in the system or in the portion under test for at least 15 minutes before the inspection starts: the system shall then be tight at all points. - b.
+The water shall be kept in the system or in the portion under test for at least 15 minutes before the inspection starts: the system shall then be tight at all points.

+b.
 Air Test.
 An air test shall be performed by attaching an air compressor testing apparatus to any suitable opening, and, after closing all other inlets and outlets to the system, forcing air into the system, until there is a uniform gauge pressure of five P.S.I.G. or sufficient pressure to balance a column of mercury ten inches in height.
 This pressure shall be held without introduction of additional air for a period of at least 15 minutes.
 The gauge used for this test shall be calibrated in increments no greater than 1/10 of a pound.